-Note that only references can be made to ISO 26262 clauses that have, or contain, a process-related message7; the reason is that a PRM/PAM generally define process principles but not technical or method requirements (see ISO/IEC 33004 [4], and the differentiation between the WHAT and the HOW levels in [10]).
+References are made to ISO 26262 Parts 5, 8, 9, and 11 [13], [15], [16], [17].
+Note that only references can be made to ISO 26262 clauses that have, or contain, a process-related content6 or define ISO 26262 terminology; the reason is that a PRM/PAM generally define process principles but not technical or method requirements (see ISO/IEC 33004 [4], and the differentiation between the WHAT and the HOW levels in [19]).
 This should facilitate the mutual consideration, or even mutual reuse, of SPICE assessment and safety audit results for the purpose of making such (e.g. combined) process assessments and safety audits more efficient while reducing interview effort.
-See also ISO 26262-2, clause 6.4.11.4, f), Note 3 here.
+See also ISO 26262-2 [11], clause 6.4.11.4, f), Notes 3 and 4 here.
 These references are meant neither to represent nor to trigger a model fusion, nor to suggest additional assessment indicators for this PAM.
 In this respect, the given references are not meant to be exhaustive.